Brunei Darussalam became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

 Rotating combined picture and text health warnings must occupy 75 percent of the two principal display areas of tobacco product packages.
 The warning must be printed in English on one surface and Malay on the other surface.

-The import, sale, and offer for sale of e-cigarettes are prohibited.
+The retail sale of e-cigarettes are prohibited.
 The use of e-cigarettes is prohibited where smoking is prohibited.
 There is no restriction on the advertising, promotion and sponsorship of e-cigarettes.

 Roadmap to Tobacco Control Legislation